ljelkin/jobplacement/README.md

 In sum, prospective students should not only consider their prospects for landing a TT job after obtaining a Ph.D. in philosophy, but also the number of years they might have to endure in temporary jobs.

 (Note: Some programs had very few entries.
 This is especially true for programs outside of the US, e.g., Cambridge.
-A few only had one entry (Carnegie Mellon, Miami, and UCL) and so they were removed.)
+A few only had one entry (Carnegie Mellon, Miami, and UCL) and so they were excluded.)